AnomalRoil/go-tinylib-wrapper/README.md

     func AESCTR(data string, addr string, port int, iv string) ([]string, string)

 where the data may be any hexadecimal string of any length.
-CTR mode doesn't requires anypadding.
+CTR mode doesn't requires any padding.
 The address and port should be those of the AESServer.
 In order to be able to run those client function, a server should be listenning on the same ports at each step.
 The following function allows to run a server which will stop after a given number of *rounds*:

     func AESServer(key string, startingPort int, rounds int)

 The starting port is incremented each time a new block is to be encrypted, so it should be in a range where the next ports are free.
 As of now, the wrapper is not yet able to establish a TCP session and then to dynamically choose which port he uses for the next block encryption.
 This may be a useful future extension.

+**Warning:** in any real setup, you want to absolutely avoid using CTR mode with MPC, since it would be completely broken because of the very way one may trigger an IV reuse.
+(In my current setup, Eve can simply provide the same IV as Bob along with any plaintext she want to and so will be able to break Bob's encrypted data, if she intercepted it.)
+On the other hand, CBC should be fine since it doesn't expose the plaintext directly (the AES process is applied to the plaintext, unlike CTR mode).

 ## Example program
-I also provided an example program mimicking the current TinyGarble CLI.
+I also provided an example program mimicking the current TinyGarble CLI, using the tinylib.
-Usage :
+Usage:

     $ example/example -h
         Usage of ./example: